EuracBiomedicalResearch/DigitalSpiralography/README.rst

 Known issues
 ~~~~~~~~~~~~

-* 1.0/1.1: Quantization of event's timestamps: the "stamp" value of the event
+* 1.0-1.7: Timestamp issues: due to internal limitations, the "stamp" value of
-  stream is badly quantized due to it not coming directly from the tablet.
-  Unfortunately QT4 does not offer event timestamps.
-One must currently derive
-  the device's event rate instead of relying on the timestamp for proper
-  analysis.
+  the event stream has significant jitter as it's originating from the
+  recorder's event loop itself.
+Until DR 1.6 the effective resolution on
+  Windows platforms was also lower than 10ms.
+DR 1.6 introduced higher-quality
+  timestamps on Windows, and DR 1.8 also added "dev_stamp" and "dev_serial"
+  which are suitable for accurate time analysis.
 * 1.0: Tablet enter/leave events not properly tracked: proximity events are
   still missing from the event stream, meaning that holes in the "trace"
   require post-processing to be detected, and doing so it not easy due to the